ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Understanding what data are helps prevent misuse, false confidence,

-&nbsp;     and incorrect interpretation in statistical analysis.
+&nbsp;     If you misunderstand what data is, you may trust it too much, clean it incorrectly,

+&nbsp;     or draw conclusions that the data cannot support.

+&nbsp;   </p>

+&nbsp;   <p>

+&nbsp;     Understanding data as a representation—rather than reality itself—helps you avoid

+&nbsp;     false certainty and encourages careful, responsible reasoning.

 &nbsp;   </p>